How Sleep Affects Productivity [W/ Tips to Get Better Sleep]

 #3.
 Create a Calming Sleep Space in Your Bedroom

 Your bedroom should be a sleep sanctuary.
 This means aiming to keep your sleeping environment cool, ideally between 60–67°F (15–19°C), as a cooler room can promote better sleep quality.
+Consider using fans, air conditioning, or opening windows to maintain airflow.

 Darkness is equally important; consider using blackout curtains to block out light and minimize disruptions from outside sources.
 And if noise is an issue, white noise machines or earplugs can help create a more peaceful sleeping environment.
 White noise is a consistent sound that masks background noise, making it easier to fall and stay asleep.

 Lastly, remember that a clutter-free environment can also contribute to a more peaceful atmosphere, helping your mind relax and transition into sleep.
+Keeping computers, TVs, and work materials out of the room will strengthen the mental association between your bedroom and sleep.

 #4.
 Turn Off Your Phone